Are you a DIY hobbyist or professional who needs a tool that can cut through anything?

 Variable Speed Setting

-Not all reciprocating saw come with variable speed setting mode.
-This is available more in the higher end model.
+Not all reciprocating saw comes with variable speed setting mode.
+This is available more in the higher-end model.

 The design of the saw affects the way you can use and hold the tool.
-When using the reciprocating saw, you want something which is more comfortable to hold and doesn't slip.
-The ergonomics is essential as the poor ergonomics can result in serious injury.
+When using the reciprocating saw, you want something which is more comfortable to hold and doesn’t slip.
+Good ergonomics is essential as poor ergonomics can result in serious injury.